fidwell/OpenRct2-Screenshotter/README.md

   * **Rotation angle**: Set the angle to take the screenshot from.
 You can also have the tool take all four angles at once.
   * **Zoom level**: Set the zoom level / resolution for the screenshot.
 1:1 will be an exact pixel-level view.
 (16:1 and higher are basically useless, but it was easy enough to include them.)
 * **Interval**: Set how often we want to take the screenshot.
 We need two values: the units (see below), and the amount.
+* **Transparent background**: If checked, the saved PNG file will have a transparent background instead of black.
 * **Enabled**: Turn the tool on or off.
 * **Take a screenshot now**: Take a giant screenshot now, with the selected viewport options.